 Since 2009, Equality Institute has provided thoughtful, interactive training solutions to enhance customer service and sales to LGBTQ guests and customers.
 We train all workers, including the front line: front desk associates, sales associates, medical professionals, bank tellers, servers, teachers, administrators, higher education professionals and more.
 We also provide training to team members on their responses to unconscious bias, and how to be an advocate in their own companies.
 Our trainings create meaningful dialogue, build community and will send your customer satisfaction scores soaring.

 Why We Do It

-In our conversations with companies, medical, educational and government administrators, we've found that LGBTQ sensitivity training is often reactive, not proactive - after a guest or group has a bad experience.
+In our conversations with companies, medical, educational and government administrators, we've found that LGBTQ unconscious bias training is often reactive, not proactive - after a guest or group has a bad experience.
 We've found that LGBTQ employee resource groups (ERGs) are often tasked with training their peers, even though that's not part of their job description.
 And we've heard the complaint from corporations, "it's hard to train our franchisees."
 Equality Institute is your solution.

 Chances are, your human resources policies provide equal benefits for your LGBTQ and non-LGBTQ employees.
 You may even have inclusive marketing efforts.
 But, are your front line employees prepared to deliver on the promise made by your marketing?
-Equality Institute's LGBTQ sensitivity training is an insurance policy against insensitive customer interactions, even those made by well-meaning workers.
+Equality Institute's LGBTQ customer service training is an insurance policy against insensitive customer interactions, even those made by well-meaning workers.
 In an era in which reviews matter and anything can go viral, excellent customer service is more important than ever.

 How We Do It